NaH

 What is NaH used for?

-Sodium hydride (NaH) is used in organic synthesis, reducing agent, desiccant for solvents, and chemical manufacturing.
+Sodium hydride (NaH) is used in organic synthesis, strong base reagent, hydrogen storage research, and reducing agent in chemical manufacturing.

 What is the band gap of NaH?